-Mexican Heather is a shrub-like groundcover with bright green leaves and small flowers, normally pink, white or lavender colors.
+Mexican heather is a shrub-like groundcover with bright green leaves and small flowers, normally of a pink, white, or lavender color.

-Mexican Heather originated from warmer, Central American climates, so it grows great in warmer weather!
-For areas that have cold winters like Pennsylvania, Mexican Heather can be planted as an annual.
+Mexican heather originated from Central American climates, so it grows great in warmer weather.
+For areas that have cold winters like Pennsylvania, Mexican heather can be planted as an annual.

 - Elfin Herb